 Periodic reviews of all outstanding debt will be undertaken to determine refunding opportunities.
 RPU may issue current refunding or advance refunding bonds, as defined for federal tax law purposes, when advantageous, legally permissible, prudent, and aggregate net present value savings, expressed as a percentage of the par amount of the refunding bonds, equals or exceeds 5 percent.
-In the case of advance refunding, RPU and the City will also evaluate escrow efficiency (the percent of negative arbitrage in a refunding escrow divided by the total of net present value savings and negative arbitrage) to ensure that an advance refunding opportunity prematurely.
+In the case of advance refunding escrew divided by the total of net present value savings and negative arbitrage) to ensure that an advance refunding achieves at least 70% efficiency, helping to ensure RPU does not utilize the one advance refunding opportunity prematurely.
 After determination that a refunding opportunity that meets the parameters set forth above exists, additional maturities may be added to the financing transaction with concurrence of the Bond Financing Team.